EnterpriseDB/barman/doc/manual/17-configuration.en.md

 - `barman`: identifier of the global section
 - `all`: a handy shortcut that allows you to execute some commands on every server managed by Barman in sequence

 Barman implements the **convention over configuration** design paradigm, which attempts to reduce the number of options that you are required to configure without losing flexibility.
-Therefore, some server options can be defined at global level and overridden at server level, allowing users to specify a generic behaviour and refine it for one or more servers.
+Therefore, some server options can be defined at global level and overridden at server level, allowing users to specify a generic behavior and refine it for one or more servers.
 These options have a global/server scope.

-For a list of all the available configurations and their scope, please refer to [section 5 of the man page] [man5].
+For a list of all the available configurations and their scope, please refer to [section 5 of the 'man' page] [man5].

 ``` bash
 man 5 barman